Bhavna1212/Bhavna1212/README.md

 ### Hi there 👋

-- 🔭 I have currently ...
+- 🔭 I have pursued ...

-    •	pursued a master’s degree in Data Analytics with majors in 'statistical modeling' from Northeastern University.
+    • A master’s degree in Data Analytics with majors in 'statistical modeling' from Northeastern University.
 (July, 2020)

 - 🌱 I’m actively ...